 Glass-filled Plastic Parts – Why They’re So Popular & What Risks They Present

-When discussing plastic resin injection molding, glass-filled plastic is commonly used to enhance part strength and rigidity.
+When discussing thermoplastic injection molding, glass-filled plastic is commonly used to enhance part strength and rigidity.

-Some of the most common glass-filled resins include:
+Some of the most common glass-filled thermoplastic resins include:

 While thermoplastics do have naturally-occurring mechanical properties that impart strength, durability, impact-resistance and other benefits within plastic molded parts, adding glass-filled plastic can help further reinforce the resin’s properties.

-The one issue that can occur with glass-filled plastic parts is increased brittleness due to significant improvements in the part’s strength and rigidity.
+The one issue that can occur with glass-filled plastic parts in thermoplastic injection molding is increased brittleness due to significant improvements in the part’s strength and rigidity.